-The tips posted here should enable you to do just that and help you deal with a difficult boss and still make a good impression.
+The tips posted here should enable you to do just that and help you to dealing with a difficult boss and still make a good impression.

 Read Also: How to Be a Better Employee